juntao/arenztopia/content/news/Issue 36.md

 ## Feature: Percia Joso
 By Lorenzo Avila & Tony Yuan

 Today we interviewed 73 year old Percia Joso, the author of the new book The Adventures of Adras.
-The books is about a child named Adras who finds out that his parents are Nazis, and tries to escape.
+The book is about a child named Adras who finds out that his parents are Nazis, and tries to escape.

 Olb City Announcer: Hi, and thanks for coming!
 Could you tell us what inspired you to write about World War II?